adamxmiranda/PIK3CA/README.md

 ## The rest of this repo contains code from the project at large.
-Some of which is not included in the final analyses for the paper
+The preprocessing of fastq files is used in the analyses used in the publication.
+Some data/cell lines are not included in the final analyses for the paper.

 ## Cell Line Model